-James Berry is an Assistant Professor (Lecturer) at the UCL School of Management.
-Before joining UCL, he obtained his PhD in Organizational Behavior from the University of North Carolina at Chapel Hill and is still involved teaching in the Global MBA program there.
+James Berry is the Director of the UCL MBA programme and an Assistant Professor (Lecturer) at the UCL School of Management.
+Before joining UCL, he obtained his PhD in Organizational Behavior from the University of North Carolina at Chapel Hill.

 Jim is a member of the Academy of Management (AoM), the Society of Industrial and Organizational Psychology (SIOP), the Society for Judgment and Decision Making (SJDM), the American Psychological Association (APA) and the Association for Psychological Science (APS).

-Questions about how ideas are generated, evaluated, selected and ultimately implemented are central to his research interests.
-He works with companies in the field as well as participants in the lab to advance our understanding of the creative process and how it applies in organizations.
-His research has been published in the Academy of Management Journal and Organizational Research Methods.
+Questionsabout how ideas are generated, evaluated, selected and ultimately implementedare central to his research interests.
+He works with companies in the field aswell as participants in the lab to advance our understanding of the creativeprocess and how it applies in organizations.
+His research has been published inthe Academy of Management Review, Academy of Management Journal, Journal of Business Venturing Insights and Organizational Research Methods.